-Even when the analyst does not commit to a single level of $\alpha$, the WTE offers a practical diagnostic analogous to sensitivity analysis against unobserved confounding~\citep{Rosenbaum02}.
-Estimates of $\mbox{WTE}_{\alpha}$ for a range of $\alpha$'s can assess the robustness of findings of a study against unanticipated covariate shift.
-Similar to the design sensitivity, the level of $\alpha$ at which $\mbox{WTE}_{\alpha}$ crosses a threshold (e.g. 0) is of particular practical interest.
-We illustrate the diagnostic appeal of our approach on a number of real application scenarios in the next section.

-To make identification of causal effects possible, we assume that there is no unobserved confounding, and that there is overlap between the treated and control groups. \begin{assumption}[No unobserved confounding] $Y(0), Y(1) \indep ~Z \mid X$ \end{assumption} \begin{assumption}[Overlap] There exists $c> 0$ such that $\P(\pprop(X) \in [c, 1-c]) = 1$. \end{assumption} We also assume that units do not interact with each other (no interference), and that we observe i.i.d. units $D_i = (X_i, Y_i, Z_i)$ for $i = 1, \ldots, n$; this is referred to as the stable unit treatment value assumption (SUTVA~\citep{Rubin80}).
-Finally, we require the following standard condition~\citep{ChernozhukovChDeDuHaNeRo18} that uniformly bounds the conditional variance of the residuals, for $z \in \{0, 1\}$ \begin{assumption}[Bounded residuals] $\E[Y(z)^2] < \infty$, and $\linfstatnorm{\E[ (Y(z) - \mu_z\opt(X))^2 \mid X]} < \infty$ \end{assumption} All of the above assumptions are standard, and also required for identification and estimation of the ATE~\citep{ImbensRu15}.
+To identify causal effects, we assume no unobserved confounding and overlap between the treated and control groups. \begin{assumption} Ignorability~ $Y(0), Y(1) \indep ~Z \mid X$ \end{assumption} \begin{assumption} Overlap: There exists $c> 0$ such that $\P(\pprop(X) \in [c, 1-c]) = 1$. \end{assumption} We also assume that units do not interact with each other (no interference), and that we observe i.i.d. units $D_i = (X_i, Y_i, Z_i)$ for $i = 1, \ldots, n$ (stable unit treatment value assumption~\citep{Rubin80}).
+Finally, we require the following standard condition that uniformly bounds the conditional variance of the residuals for $z \in \{0, 1\}$. \begin{assumption} Bounded residuals { $\E[Y(z)^2] + \linfstatnorm{\E[ (Y(z) - \mu_z\opt(X))^2 \mid X]} < \infty$} \end{assumption} These standard assumptions are also required to identify and estimate the ATE~\citep{ImbensRu15, ChernozhukovChDeDuHaNeRo18}.